Statins are a type of medication that treats high cholesterol to reduce risk of heart attack or stroke.

 Heart attack and stroke are foreboding words that arrest your attention.
 Cholesterol is a waxy buildup within blood vessels.
 As cholesterol increases, it may block a major artery, restricting oxygen to your brain.
 This causes a stroke or heart attack.
 An MD is a doctor of medicine.
 So when your health is in danger, a physician prescribes a medical solution—in this case, a statin.

 Statins include atorvastatin (Lipitor), fluvastatin (Lescol XL), lovastatin (Altoprev), pitavastatin (Livalo), pravastatin (Pravachol), rosuvastatin (Crestor, Ezallor) and simvastatin (Zocor, FloLipid).

 Why Patients Don’t Like Statins

 Statins may interfere with the production of coenzyme Q10.
 Simvastain use was associated with significantly worse sleep quality.
 According to one multi-gender 6-month clinical study, “statins generally decreased aggression in men; and generally increased aggression in women.”
 Many drugs may interact with statins.
-Be sure your doctor is aware of all the medicines you take when being prescribed with statins.
+Be sure your doctor is aware of all the prescription and non-prescription medicines you are taking.